 The second building was erected in 1852.
 It was considered a very fine building of that day.
 The first floor was used for the church and the second floor was used as a school and Masonic lodge.
 This building served the Presbyterians of Fairmont for approximately 27 years and was located where the Wesbanco building now stands.
 It was surrounded by a cemetery.

 The third church was built in 1878 on the site of our present church.
 It was a red brick structure.
 In 1890 the back wall was razed and the building was extended to the alley.
-The new section was about two feet higher than the original section (as shown by the chairs) and used for Sunday School.
-Sliding doors (handle shown on the right) separated the two sections.
+The new section was about two feet higher than the original section and used for Sunday School.
+Sliding doors separated the two sections.
 The original pipe organ was operated by a large bellows pumped by hand.

-In 1916 the current edifice was constructed.
-The church building is a Gothic style three story split level cut limestone and brick.
+In 1916, the current edifice was constructed.
+The building is a Gothic style three story split level with cut limestone and brick.
 A 60 foot bell tower greets you at the main entrance at the northwest corner.
 The focus of the interior is the sanctuary in the form of a Greek cross with a hexagonal stained glass dome as it's striking centerpiece.
 The sanctuary seats 500 people.
-There are 55 stained glass windows through the church.
+There are 55 stained glass windows throughout the church.
 Recent renovations to the Mohler pipe organ supply the heart of the music program.